prathamamritkar/simple-blockchain/README.md

 1. Hash TX1 & TX2 → Hash A
 2. Hash TX3 & TX4 → Hash B
 3. Hash A & B → Merkle Root
-If TX3 is altered, Hash B and the Merkle Root change, instantly revealing tampering[1][3].
+If TX3 is altered, Hash B and the Merkle Root change, instantly revealing tampering.

 ---